Berlin Writing Prize 2019

 - The overall winner must be able to undertake the residency at the Circus Hotel during the specified dates.
 Dates are not transferrable and no cash alternative is offered.
 During their residency, they will be required to read from their winning piece at the prize-winners’ event and to attend a further evening event to be agreed upon nearer the time with The Circus Hotel.
 In the event the winner cannot undertake the residency, the title of winner and the respective prizes will pass to the first runner up, and so on.

-- Prizes will be awarded at the 2019 Berlin Writing Prize Event in January 2020.
+- Prizes will be awarded at the 2019 Berlin Writing Prize Event on 31st January 2020.
 Results of the competition will be posted on The Reader Berlin website on the aforementioned dates.

 - Any entrant wishing to withdraw their entry from the 2019 Berlin Writing Prize may do so at any time prior to the closing date.
 Entry fees cannot be refunded.